Node.js DNS Resolution: lookup, resolve & c-ares

 -> configured nameserver

 -> callback on the event loopc-ares owns the DNS query state.
 It tracks outstanding queries, server choices, retries, timeouts, and response parsing. libuv watches the sockets that c-ares wants to read or write.
-When a DNS response arrives, c-ares parses it and Node converts the record data into JavaScript return shapes.
+When a DNS response arrives, c-ares parses it and Node converts the record data into JavaScript return values.

-dns.setServers() belongs to the c-ares path.
+dns.setServers() belongs to the c-ares path -

 dns.setServers(['1.1.1.1', '8.8.8.8']);